Digital Program | Animal Classification and Adaptations

 Want to come face-to-face with our incredible wildlife and extend your students' learning in their environment?
 Book in an excursion to one of our three amazing zoos.

-Use the activities in the Teaching Guide (below) to spark students’ curiosity before their online workshop.
+Use the activities in the Teaching Guide and Workbook (below) to spark students’ curiosity before their online workshop.

 Connect and Understand